Fox Hunt (video game)

 Fox Hunt is a 1996 interactive movie video game developed by 3Vision Gamers and published by Capcom for Microsoft Windows and PlayStation.
 It is an interactive movie title with live action visuals in the vein of a spy film.

 After its release on Windows, the game's creators acquired additional funds, shot more footage, and released Fox Hunt as a direct-to-video film in several countries.

 Plot

-Jack Fremont is known for his knowledge of TV shows; it turns out life is rough right now.
-He is about to get kicked out of his house.
-However, when bragging about his knowledge he is confronted by CIA agents.
-They tell him that there is a former Soviet TV Producer on the loose who is angry that he is uncredited in the TV shows he produced in the 1970's and is threatening to wipe Los Angeles off the map with a cache of hidden Soviet nuclear missiles and now it's up to Jack to stop him.